 I do understand that sometimes things happen at very short notice and can't be helped.
 I will be as flexible as possible but also respect that the policy is part of my own boundaries for keeping the business up and running and would ask you to ensure you read the T&C's before signing and discuss any concerns or questions with me.

-Do you accept insurance companies or offer a discounted rate?
+Do you accept insurance companies?